← Back to ArticlesTraining Tips

 • After five minutes of hitting the bag, nothing should be uncomfortable

-If your hands go numb during training, you've wrapped too tight.
+If your hands go numb during training, you have wrapped too tight.
 Stop and rewrap immediately.

 Caring for Your Wraps